 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers" which is a comprehensive new revenue recognition model.
 Under ASU 2014-09, a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods and services.
 ASU 2014-09 is effective for our interim and annual reporting periods beginning January 1, 2018, and is to be adopted using either a full retrospective or modified retrospective transition method.
 Early adoption is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 We do not plan to early adopt the guidance.
-We currently anticipate adopting the new standard under the modified retrospective approach.
-We are still in the process of reviewing our contracts, and are continuing to evaluate the exact impact the update will have on recording revenue in our consolidated financial statements and related disclosures.
+We plan to adopt ASU 2014-09 and its amendments on a modified retrospective basis and are continuing to assess all future impacts of the guidance by reviewing our current contracts with customers to identify potential differences that could result from applying the new guidance.
+Based on our initial review, we expect that the adoption of ASU 2014-09 will not have a material impact on our consolidated financial statements.
+A significant majority of our revenue is recorded when we invoice customers and is largely aligned with the meeting of identified performance obligations under ASU 2014-09.
+Although at this time we don't expect a material change in our revenue recognition, in the remainder of 2017 we expect to continue to evaluate the impact of our pending adoption of ASU 2014-09 on our consolidated financial statements.
+As we complete our overall assessment, we are evaluating our accounting policies and practices, business processes, systems and controls to determine if changes are necessary to support the new revenue recognition and disclosure requirements.
+Our assessment will be completed during the year ending December 31, 2017.